sercrac07/coinp/README.md

 })
 ```

-## Checkbox
+### Checkbox

-By using the `checkbox` function, users can select multiple options from a list of choices.
+Presents the user with a list of choices, allowing them to select multiple options.

 ```javascript
 const food = await checkbox({